-Following initial consultation in February 2017 we have developed this draft (Pre-Submission Plan) to cover the whole of the Parish.
+Following initial consultation in February 2017 and pre-submission consultation in December 2018/January 2019 we have developed this submission Plan to cover the whole of the Parish.

 We hope you share our vision and aims for Blackrod.
 Making the most of our Natural Environment, Local Heritage, Community Assets and by encouraging appropriate development to suit the needs of our community, we hope Blackrod can maintain its distinctive character, whilst still retaining its village feel.